 It wasn’t long before I learned that the same truth still applies when you are the patient: doctors still don’t know everything.
 And sometimes, if you want the best care or the right answers, you need to advocate for yourself.

 If you’ve been following my blog at all, you probably know that I have endometriosis.
 I’ve told the whole story from start to finish in some of my first blog posts.
-Yet there is one aspect I didn’t really go into a lot of detail on- how I advocated for myself to get the best treatment.
+Yet there is one aspect I didn’t really go into a lot of detail on- how I advocated and continue to advocate for myself to get the best treatment.

 In the spring of 2014, I was admitted to the hospital for what was diagnosed as a tubo-ovarian abscess or a hydrosalpinx.
 Basically, an ultrasound was read as showing something in my right Fallopian tube that needed to be treated with IV antibiotics (and pain medication, because let me tell you, it hurt so badly I thought I had appendicitis.)
 I was discharged on two weeks of oral antibiotics, but after a few days I wasn’t feeling any better, so I had a strong suspicion that I didn’t actually have an infection, otherwise I should have felt better on the antibiotics.
 Seeking answers on my own, I turned to the internet (which isn’t really the best source for medical information, but what can you do) and sought answers for what could cause a blocked Fallopian tube.
 When I read about endometriosis and its symptoms, I put the pieces of the puzzle together and realized that must be what I had.
 I made an appointment with the OB/GYN who had overseen my care in the hospital to discuss my suspicions with him.